 When and how should magnesium sulfate be administered?

 While magnesium sulfate administration is known to be safe in most pregnant women (provided that the medication is carefully dosed and the patient’s well-being is closely monitored), it should not be given under certain circumstances.
-Women who have one or more of the following conditions may experience dangerous side effects if they receive magnesium sulfate (2, 5):

 - Myasthenia gravis